Sahel13/jax-llm/README.md

 # jax-llm

-A pedagogical implementation of a language model in JAX.
+A minimal implementation of a language model in JAX.

 ## Installation